 Getting older it becomes increasingly hard to get rid of excess weight.
 This is especially acceptable for women: reaching mid-life, it becomes particularly difficult to lose a few kilos, that could compromise their health.
 But James Ward has developed a new strategy that will help women after menopause not only to lose weight but maintain the achieved results.
-With the help of the Cruise Control Diet, you will definitely be able to lose weight easily.
-We strongly recommend to anyone who is no longer young.
+With the help of the book Cruise Control Diet, you will definitely be able to lose weight easily.
+I strongly recommend this PDF guide to anyone who is no longer young.

 Being overweight or obese increases the risk of disorders such as diabetes and coronary heart disease.
 Obese women associated with increased risks of the following cancer type: uterine cancer, cervical cancer, breast cancer, and possibly ovarian cancer.
 In addition, overweight associated with back and knee pain.